 In May 2014, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers, requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-The updated standard will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective and permits the use of either the retrospective or cumulative effect transition method.
-Early adoption is not permitted.
-The updated standard becomes effective for us in the first quarter of fiscal 2017.
-In April 2015, the FASB voted to issue a proposal which would defer the adoption of this standard update until the first quarter of fiscal 2018.
-We have not yet selected a transition method and are currently evaluating the effect that the updated standard may have on our consolidated financial statements.
+The updated standard will replace most existing revenue recognition guidance in GAAP when it becomes effective and permits the use of either the retrospective or cumulative effect transition method.
+Adoption is permitted as early as the first quarter of fiscal 2017 and is required for us in the first quarter of fiscal 2018.
+We have not yet selected a transition method and are currently evaluating the effect that the updated standard may have on our condensed financial statements.